Pixels per Inch (PPI). Measured as a line or a square?

 PPI = 300.27.

 Enjoyed reading?
-I was happy you were here 😀 You can subscribe for free, join a digitally savvy club and receive the latest updates first.
+I was happy you were here 😀 You can subscribe for free, join a digitally savvy audience and receive the latest updates first.